 Additionally, most free VPNs have a limited range of servers to choose from, limit available bandwidth, and cap data.

-Once you’ve chosen and signed up for one of the VPNs above, follow these instructions to use WhatsApp in a country where it is censored:
+Once you’ve chosen and signed up for one of the VPNs above, follow these instructions below to use WhatsApp in a country where it is censored.

-- Download and install the provider’s VPN app for your device
+- Download and install your chosen VPN provider’s app for your device.
+(We recommend ExpressVPN).

-- Run the app and select a server location in a country where WhatsApp is not blocked
+- Run the app and select a server located in a country where WhatsApp is not blocked.

 - Once the connection has been established, open WhatsApp and use it normally.